Director, Center for Real Estate and Urban Economics

 Real Estate-REITS, Housing Policy, Valuation Finance, Investments and Capital Markets

-Professor Glascock is the Director of the Center for Real Estate and Urban Economics at the University of Connecticut.
-He was previously the Grosvenor Chair of Real Estate at Cambridge University (UK—John also taught the real estate program at INSEAD while he was in Europe) and the Oliver T. Carr Professor of Real Estate at George Washington University.
+John L. Glascock is the Director of the UCONN Center for Real Estate and Urban Economic Studies and Professor of Finance.
+He was previously the Grosvenor Professor of Real Estate at Cambridge University (UK) and the Oliver T. Carr, Jr. Professor of Real Estate at George Washington University.

 John is active with industry groups and has worked with the National Association of Realtors, SIOR, NAIOP, ULI, RICS, EPRA and the state association of Realtors (Louisiana, Virginia, Ohio, and Connecticut).
 He has also worked with many government groups and agencies including, the State of Ohio, State of Louisiana, City of Washington DC, HM-Treasury (UK), Chamber of Commerce of Dubai, City of Columbus Ohio, City of Baton Rouge, City of Shenzhen (China), Taiwan, and South Korea.